skills/connect-the-dots/README.md

 5. Click the commit message, `add sidebar to documentation` to see the commit details
 6. Copy the first seven characters of the SHA (the first 7 characters of the 40 character hexadecimal string listed after `commit`)
 7. Comment on issue #2 by adding the SHA from step 6 as a comment text and click on "Comment" button
+8. Wait about 20 seconds then refresh this page for the next step.

 </details>